top of page

-Using upper chest to pick a better size
+Using the upper chest measurement to choose your sweater size

 The upper chest measurement is taken across the chest over the breasts, at a diagonal angle under the arms, and flat across the back.

-Everything I need to tell you about your upper chest measurement flows from one fact - sweaters need to fit your frame, and bust size is only weakly correlated with your frame size.
+Everything I need to tell you about your upper chest measurement flows from one fact - sweaters need to fit your frame, and bust size is not a good predictor of your frame size.

 When we fit garments, it's important to fit from the top down.
 Because garments hang from the shoulders, then down through the underarms and across the top of the torso before even reaching the underarms, it's important to fit those measurements first.

-Note: Check out the illustration - that full bust line?
+Note: Check out the illustration above - that full bust line?
 It's in the lower torso.
 We're so used to thinking about our busts as being at the underarm because in knitting, we usually reach the full bust stitch count at the underarm.
 But it's not - it's beneath the underarms.
-It's a lower torso measurement.
+Full bust is a lower torso measurement.

 Instead of asking knitters to choose a size based on their underarm depth (armscye), shoulder width, and neck width, we can instead look at upper chest.
 Upper chest is a good predictor of those measurements because it measures the torso size.
 It's also a heck of a lot easier to measure your body's circumference there than it is to accurately measure your shoulder width and armscye without help!